Kuli Kuli, Inc.

-Kuli Kuli Inc. is a food business based in Oakland, CA, and the first company to introduce Moringa oleifera to the US market in the form of energy bars, powders, smoothie mixes, and energy shots.
+Kuli Kuli Inc. is a food business based in Oakland, CA, and the first company to introduce Moringa oleifera to the USA market in the form of energy bars, powders, smoothie mixes, and energy shots.
 Moringa is a nutritious plant food.
 Kuli Kuli's CEO, Lisa Curtis, started the company after working with moringa in the Peace Corps in Niger.
 Kuli Kuli works with women-owned and small family farming cooperatives in West Africa, Latin America, and South-East Asia.

 Mission

 Kuli Kuli's mission is to source moringa from family farmers and women's cooperatives and provide moringa products nationwide.

 History

 Kuli Kuli was founded by Lisa Curtis.
-As a Peace Corps Volunteer in Niger, Curtis was introduced to moringa and upon returning to the US, she began to explore how to introduce moringa to US markets.
+As a Peace Corps Volunteer in Niger, she was introduced to moringa and upon returning to the United States, she began to explore how to introduce moringa to USA markets.
 Whole Foods Market was the first retailer to pick up Kuli Kuli’s Moringa Superfood Bars, starting in Northern California.
 Kuli Kuli expanded to over 11,000 retail locations, including 2,500 Walmart locations.

 Kuli Kuli sources its Moringa oleifera from family farmers and women's farming cooperatives in West Africa, Latin America, and South-East Asia.